justjamm/Survival-Game/README.md

 </ul>

 Notes:
-<li>Collision does not always work, I believe it to be an issue with the
-collision method using classes instead of instances of that class, which may cause multiple collisions of the same class to not register.</li>
+Collision only **sometimes** works as expected, I believe it to be an issue with the collision method using classes instead of instances of that class, which may cause multiple collisions of the same class to not register.

 *This project contains assets from Terraria, owned by Re-Logic, used soley for educational and non-commerical purposes.